vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-wireshark-and-elasticsearch.md

 ### Packet Indexing and Display

+When indexing packets in Elasticsearch, the indexer will create new index is created for each day.
+The index naming format is _packets-yyyy-mm-dd_.
+The index type is `espcap` for both live and file capture.
+Note that Elasticsearch 7 and later only allow one`_type` field per index.
+The index field `capture` is set to `live` for live capture and `file` for file capture.
+File captures have an additional field `file_name` that is set to the PCAP file from where the packets were read.
+Index IDs are automatically assigned by Elasticsearch.

 Elasticsearch compatible JSON packet dictionaries are handled by the *Indexer* methods, *dump_packets()* to print packets to `stdout` and *index_packet()* to index them in Elasticsearch.
 Both methods process packets returned by either the live or file capture generators defined in the *Tshark* class.

 {% highlight python linenos%}